Gutiérrez gets first career win, Reds beat Cardinals 4-2

 MISSING FIRST BASEMEN

 Both teams were without their All-Star first basemen in the starting lineup.
-Paul Goldschmidt was given a night off by the Cardinals, while the Reds’ Joey Votto (broken left thumb) started a rehab assignment in Triple-A Louisville on Wednesday.
+Paul Goldschmidt got most of the night off for the Cardinals, while the Reds’ Joey Votto (broken left thumb) started a rehab assignment in Triple-A Louisville on Wednesday.

 Goldschmidt drew a pinch-hit walk in the bottom of the ninth.